This setting only affects the word lists

 Use this tool to learn new words.
 You can work with two kinds of word lists:

-- Fixed word lists (in the left column)
+Fixed word lists (under the tab Studio)

 Here you can practice the names of the weekdays, the numbers, time expressions, colours and many other things.